The-Marcy-Lab-School/1-3-0-resource_week-1-study-guide/README.md

 ```

 - Variables must be referenced AFTER they are declared.
 Otherwise, a `ReferenceError` will be thrown.
-- Variables declared with `var` can be referenced BEFORE they are declared but will have the value `undefined`.
-This is due to **hoisting** and should be avoided.

 **Q: You are writing a program that involves a variable called `clickCount` that will keep track of how many times a user clicks on a button.
 Should `clickCount` be declared with `let` or `const`?**